MolSSI-MDI/MDI_MC_Demo/README.md

 Success: Engine errors out upon receiving an unsupported command.
 ```

+You may examine the completed report, which is located in

 ## Add support for the `<NATOMS`, `<COORDS`, `<CELL`, and `<CELL_DISPL` commands

 We will now edit the `mdi_node` function to add support for the `<NATOMS` MDI command.